Kaitozerob/MyNasaInsights/README.md

 ### Prerequisites
 1. Install [Flutter](https://flutter.dev/docs/get-started/install) on your system.
-2. Make sure you have the following tools installed:
+2. Ensure the following tools are installed:
     - Android Studio or Visual Studio Code
     - Xcode (for iOS development)
     - A valid NASA API key (optional but recommended).